pace/cloud-sdk-android/docs/index.md

 If the client app uses its own login and wants to pass an access token to the apps, follow these steps:

 1. Initialize the `PACECloudSDK` with `authenticationMode = AuthenticationMode.NATIVE`
-2. Pass an `AppCallbackImpl` instance to `AppKit.openApps(...)` or `AppKit.openAppActivity(...)` and override the required callbacks (`onTokenInvalid(reason: InvalidTokenReason, oldToken: String?, onResult: (String) -> Unit)` in this case)
+2. (Optional) Pass an `AppCallbackImpl` instance to `AppKit.openApps(...)` or `AppKit.openAppActivity(...)` and override the required callbacks (`onTokenInvalid(reason: InvalidTokenReason, oldToken: String?, onResult: (String) -> Unit)` in this case)
-3. If the access token is invalid, the *AppKit* calls the `onTokenInvalid` function.
+3. (Optional) If the access token is invalid, the *AppKit* calls the `onTokenInvalid` function.
 The client app needs to call the `onResult` function to set a new access token.
 In case that you can't retrieve a new valid token, don't call `onResult`, otherwise you will most likely end up in an endless loop.
 Make sure to clean up all the app related views as well (see [Removal of Apps](#removal-of-apps)).

+**Note**: Step 2 and 3 are optional because the `onTokenInvalid` callback has a default implementation that tries to refresh the access token once via *IDKit* and if it is still invalid then it shows the login form again.

 ##### Kotlin example
 ```kotlin